dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

    Since the error dialog told us that the exception was caused by something being of the wrong type, there is a good chance that the value of *elt*, the argument to ``byte-char-to-byte``, is of the wrong type.
-   Notice too that *elt* ’s type is not specified in the signature of ``coerce-from-element``.
+   Notice too that *elt* 's type is not specified in the signature of ``coerce-from-element``.

    We need to know the value passed to *elt*.
 We can find out by expanding